-- A. Current CDCR, OCE, Unit 3 eligible employees shall be compensated in accordance with the current CDCR/OCE salary schedule for the county in which their institution is located. - B. Current CDCR, OCE, Unit 3 employees initially placed on the salary schedule based upon salary, establishes the individuals' qualifications for that range.
-All employees hired prior to August 1, 2007, who are initially placed into the salary schedule based upon salary, will move in range upon completion of twelve (12) credits through Range E for Vocational Instructors and Range F for Academic Teachers. - C. A CDCR, OCE, Unit 3 eligible employees shall be placed on the salary schedule first by education above the Bachelor's Degree or for career-technical teachers the equivalent of a Bachelor's Degree (High School Diploma plus seven (7) years of college work and in trade work experience) and second by years of full-time credentialed teaching experience. - D. For new employees with less than ten (10) years of State credentialed service, outside qualifying experience in a full-time credentialed teaching position can be used to place the employee up to a maximum of Step 10 (120 months).
+- A. Current CDCR, OCE, Unit 3 eligible employees shall be compensated in accordance with the current CDCR/OCE salary schedule for the county in which the employee's institution is located. - B. Current CDCR, OCE, Unit 3 employees initially placed on the salary schedule based upon salary, establishes the individuals' qualifications for that range.
+All employees hired prior to August 1, 2007, who are initially placed into the salary schedule based upon salary, will move in range upon completion of twelve (12) credits through Range E for Vocational Instructors and Range F for Academic Teachers. - C. A CDCR, OCE, Unit 3 eligible employee shall be placed on the salary schedule first by education above the Bachelor's Degree or for career-technical teachers who do not possess a Bachelor's Degree, the equivalent of a Bachelor's Degree (High School Diploma plus seven (7) years of college work and in trade work experience) and second by years of full-time credentialed teaching experience.
+Career-technical teachers who possess a Bachelor's Degree will be placed on the salary schedule in the same manner as academic teachers. - D. For new employees with less than ten (10) years of State credentialed service, outside qualifying experience in a full-time credentialed teaching position can be used to place the employee up to a maximum of Step 10 (120 months).
 One (1) academic year of outside service will be considered one (1) year of State credit.
-For an incomplete year, if the employee worked seventy-five percent (75%) of the outside school year, they shall be credited with one (1) year of State credit. - E. Additional daily rate incentives may be paid for hard to fill classifications. - F. Steps are credentialed years of service.
+For an incomplete year, if the employee worked seventy-five percent (75%) of the outside school year, the employee shall be credited with one (1) year of State credit. - E. Additional daily rate incentives may be paid for hard to fill classifications. - F. Steps are credentialed years of service.
 Range increases are attained by completing additional education or training credits as described on the salary schedule.